openpracticelibrary/openpracticelibrary/content/practice/story-repointing.md

 _Using Sizing Cards may spark additional discussion by compelling teammates to ask one another what the equivalent point values are to the sizes, and also stimulate thought via mental translation from size to point value._

-_You will get a feel for when everyone is has made a valuation of the story being RePointed quickly - body language usually is enough, but confirming with a "Ready?" ensures everyone has had time to read through the story and its details_
+_You will get a feel for when everyone is has made a valuation of the story being RePointed quickly - body language usually is enough, but confirming with a "Ready?" ensures everyone has had time to read through the story and its details and make a valuation_